 Air-source heat pumps extract heat from the outside air, operating like fridges in reverse.
 These heat pumps in a residential setting can save more than 2 tonnes of carbon per year, contributing up to 20% less CO2e than gas boilers and up to 70% less than electric systems.
 As well as providing a heat source in winter, the cycle is fully reversible in the summer, allowing heat pumps to provide year-round climate control.
 This technology can be an efficient means of saving money and saving carbon emissions if carefully designed and specified for the appropriate buildings.

 Conversely, ground-source heat pumps transfer heat from the ground into a building.
-A ground-source heat pump system needs land available to lay heat collectors in the ground – either laterally in trenches, or vertically in boreholes.
+This technology needs land available to lay heat collectors in the ground – either laterally in trenches, or vertically in boreholes.
 The basic elements of a ground source heat pump system are the heat pump itself, the ground loop and the distribution system.
 A significant advantage of using a ground-source system over an air-source equivalent is the higher coefficient of performance in the winter, as the temperature in the ground is higher than the ambient air temperature.